Why US companies should invest in sustainable sourcing

 The first law passed in the US focusing on sustainable sourcing and preventing forced labor was the Tariff Act of 1930.
 This Act allows the US Customs and Border Protection (CBP) to issue Withhold Release Orders (WROs) and detain imported goods that were created with forced labor.

 In recent years there has been an increase in laws passed federally, as well as at the local level for some states and municipalities.
-Here are some of the laws focused on sustainable sourcing passed on a regional, federal, and local level that impact businesses in the US:
+US laws focused on sustainable sourcing, passed on a regional, federal, and local level, that impact businesses include:

 1930: Tariff Act of 1930/Withhold Release Orders